UK Job Seekers Allowance – Amount, Eligibility, Application Process

 What Job Will You Do?

 Candidates are required to book an interview with a coach from Job Centre Plus after they’ve made a claim by filling out the application form.
 The interview can be either on call or you might be called at any local Jobcentre office.
-Candidates are required to discuss their plans in the interview claiming to find work and make a commitment to follow the terms and conditions for looking for work.
+Candidates are required to discuss their plans in the interview claiming to find work and also to make a commitment to follow the terms and conditions for looking for work.

 After you’ve claimed the UK Job Seekers Allowance for the first 4 weeks, you will have the option to limit the type of work you are looking for from any similar job or you can limit the rate of pay which you were being paid previously.
 After 4 weeks (28 days), if you are not successful in finding any expected employment, you need to work at any available job at the given price.